FearlessJess/StrandCampus/index.markdown

  <br />
 <div id= "introduction">
 This is a simple historical archive about the buildings in strand campus, King's College London.
-Brief history stories, architecture style and current function about these building can be found here, giving you a general understanding about King's strand campus.
+Brief history stories, architecture style and current function about these building can be found here, a good site for anyone who is interested in King's.
 </div>
  <br />